Fishing in Croatia: how and where?

 Share Twitter Facebook Whatsapp Telegram

-As if stunning beaches, fascinating history and breathtaking natural parks weren’t already enough, Croatia is blessed with a wealth of fantastic outdoor pursuits to keep you occupied while you’re on holiday in this beautiful country.
-Among them is various kinds of fishing, which is a great way to spend time in the fresh air and enjoy the scenery while you see what you can catch.
+As if stunning beaches, fascinating history, and breathtaking natural parks weren’t already enough, Croatia is blessed with a wealth of fantastic outdoor pursuits to keep you occupied while you’re on holiday in this beautiful country.
+Among them are various kinds of fishing, which is a great way to spend time in the fresh air and enjoy the scenery while you see what you can catch.
 Let’s find out more about fishing in Croatia for carp and other popular species of fish.

 Fishing in Croatia_ how and where